ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 </ img>

-The laptop uses a 76 Wh battery.
-A short battery life is a familiar feature of gaming laptops, but in this case, not everything is so bad.
-In the “office” mode with a Wi-Fi connection, the laptop can withstand a little more than 4 hours, and after watching a couple of films, 20-25% of the battery remains.
-So with not too long flight in the plane, it is quite possible to entertain yourself by watching a couple of blockbusters.
-From a complete 230 watt power supply, it charges about 2 hours.
-USB Type-C port supports Power Delivery 3.0 up to 65 Watts.
-So for office tasks, you can take a compact power supply unit, but for games you need to connect a large bundled one.
+The laptop uses a 76 Wh battery.Short battery life is a common feature of gaming laptops, but in this case it’s not all bad.
+In &#8220;office&#8221; In Wi-Fi mode, the laptop lasts just over 4 hours, and after watching a couple of movies, 20-25% of the battery remains.
+So, if the flight on the plane is not too long, you can easily entertain yourself by watching a couple of blockbusters.
+The included 230 W power supply takes about 2 hours to charge.
+The USB Type-C port supports Power Delivery 3.0 up to 65 W. So for office tasks you can take a compact power supply, but for games you need to connect a large complete one.

 In addition to the ROG Game Visual, the laptop is installedArmory Crate's proprietary application, in which the entire configuration of the laptop is made, including modes of operation, backlight and updates.
 There is also a kind of hub with recommended applications: